maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ### Core Container

-* Upgrade to ASM 8.1 (pre-release).
+* Upgrade to ASM 9.0 and Kotlin 1.4.
 * Support for RxJava 3 in `ReactiveAdapterRegistry` while support for RxJava 1.x is deprecated.
-* Data binding support for Java 14/15 record classes and similarly styled constructors/accessors.
+* Binding support for Java 14/15 record classes and similarly styled constructors/accessors.
 * `ObjectProvider.ifAvailable/ifUnique` explicitly ignores beans from currently inactive scopes.
 * Optimized use of pre-sized `HashMap`, `ArrayList` and `ArrayDeque` instances.
 * Improve GraalVM native support by removing unsupported features from native images.